 Conclusion

 A well-designed forex trading plan is the basis of successful trading.
-Seven key steps starting from clear objectives to commitment to ongoing learning, put traders on an effective framework for market activities.
+Seven key steps, starting from clear objectives to commitment to ongoing learning, put traders on an effective framework for market activities.
 A trading plan is not merely a paper or document but a dynamic tool that evolves with your journey of trading.
-Now, it is your turn to start – get started in building your trading strategy today using these principles as you see fit into your particular needs and objectives.
+Now, it is your turn to start—get started in building your trading strategy today using these principles as you see fit for your particular needs and objectives.
 The sooner you start doing so, the quicker you will become a disciplined, systemic trader.